 In addition to repurchase agreements and securities loaned transactions, the firm funds certain assets through the use of other secured financings and pledges financial instruments as collateral in these transactions.
-These other secured financings consist of:
+These other secured financings include:

-- Secured financings from Goldman Sachs Funding LLC (Funding IHC), a wholly owned subsidiary of Group Inc.; - Transfers of assets accounted for as financings rather than sales: - Other structured financing arrangements; and - Collateralized central bank financings.
+- Secured financings from Goldman Sachs Funding LLC (Funding IHC), a wholly owned subsidiary of Group Inc.; - Transfers of assets accounted for as financings rather than sales; and - Other structured financing arrangements.

 Other secured financings included nonrecourse arrangements.
-Nonrecourse other secured financings were \$2.00 billion as of June 2020.
+Nonrecourse other secured financings were \$6 million as of June 2022.

-The firm has elected to apply the fair value option to certain other secured financings because the use of fair value eliminates non-economic volatility in earnings that would arise from using different measurement attributes.
+The firm has elected to apply the fair value option to certain other secured financings.
 See Note 8 for further information about other secured financings that are accounted for at fair value.

 Other secured financings that are not recorded at fair value are recorded based on the amount of cash received plus accrued interest, which generally approximates fair value.
 As these financings are not accounted for at fair value, they are not included in the firm's fair value hierarchy in Notes 4 through 8.
-Had these financings been included in the firm's fair value hierarchy, substantially all would have been classified in level 2 as of June 2020.
+Had these financings been included in the firm's fair value hierarchy, substantially all would have been classified in level 2 as of June 2022.